Indicia-Team/indicia-docs/developing/reporting/report-file-format.rst

   * direct:<table name>:<value field>:<caption field>
   * report:<report name>:<value field>:<caption field>
+  * autocomplete:species

   The first part of the value is set to direct or report to indicate loading data from a table or report respectively.
 This is followed by the table name or report name (including path), then the name of the field which provides the underlying parameter value to pass into the report, then finally the name of the field which provides the caption to display to the user for this value in the drop down.
-Examples include "direct:survey:id:title" or "report:my_reports/taxon_groups:id:title" where my_reports/taxon_groups.xml is a report which must return fields named id and title.
-At the moment additional parameters cannot be provided.
+Examples include "direct:survey:id:title" or "report:my_reports/taxon_groups:id:title" where `my_reports/taxon_groups.xml` is a report which must return fields named id and title.
+  You can optionally append an additional colon, then a list of report parameters, comma- separate in form `param=value`.

+  Use the `autocomplete:species` value in population_call to invoke a species autocomplete control for the parameter.

 * **lookup_values** -
   Allows specification of a fixed list of values for a parameter with the lookup datatype.
 This is an alternative to using population_call to populate the